Dishonesty and Dishonor

 Then there’s the people who say “What about AIDS and other STDs that homosexuals are at higher risk for?
 In the barracks environment, in training, and in combat, there is a lot of close contact, potentially with with bodily fluids, as well as transfusions and the like”.

 Well, yes that’s true, but the fact is that every service member can be required to have an AIDS test every six months, and probably SHOULD be, straight or gay.
 As I was getting out I believe they were instituting regular screening for many STDs, and they have been testing for Gonorrhea, Syphilis, and Hepatitis with every physical, for as long as such test have existed.

 Hell, you can’t even say that gay men are at a much greater risk here, because soldiers, sailors, and airmen as a class, are about the most promiscuous people on the planet (I know, I was one of them), as well as frequent patrons of prostitutes, who are the highest risk group for sexually transmitted diseases by far.

 After over a decade of exclusion, we now allow gay men with clear AIDS tests to give blood in the civvy world (presuming they don’t have other risk factors like a high number of partners etc…); and we require a standard of behavior in or service members higher than society requires for gay men as a whole, so I reject this argument as specious.

-I don’t agree with that point in it’s entirety, but I do see the issue; and I don’t think the solution is separate accommodation for gay and straight (That would be just ridiculous, and nearly impossible to do in a combat zone anyway).
+I don’t agree with that point in its entirety, but I do see the issue, and I don’t think the solution is separate accommodation for gay and straight (That would be just ridiculous, and nearly impossible to do in a combat zone anyway).
 Hell, I don’t even think we should have separate accommodation for men and women out in the field.
-If women want to play with the boys they should shower with the boys… but that’s neither here nor their.
+If women want to play with the boys they should shower with the boys… but that’s neither here nor there.

 The armed forces are not the place for social experimentation, and forcing such a change in the middle of a war is beyond stupidity.